 Prospective post-docs: If you have an idea for a post-doc project on parasite ecology, please feel free to get in touch – I would be happy to collaboratively develop a proposal for post-doc funding.
 In particular, consider taking advantage of a current “selected area” in the NSF Postdoctoral Research Fellowship in Biology: research using biological collections.
 A brand new, three-year post-doc opportunity through the Washington Research Foundation provides support for folks who want to do research that addresses an unmet public need.
 If you are interested in working on a parasite of humans, like Schistosoma, consider NIH’s Ruth L. Kirschstein National Research Service Award (NRSA).

 Undergraduate students: We welcome undergraduate involvement in our lab’s research, particularly from students who have taken or are planning to take Chelsea’s Parasite Ecology course.
-If you want to get a taste of research in parasite ecology by volunteering in the lab, you can fill out our lab volunteer form here.
-Our volunteers often transition into capstone projects when they reach their senior year, but you need not have previously volunteered in the lab to do a capstone project with us.
+Under normal (non-COVID-19) circumstances, our lab takes volunteers via the application form linked here, and volunteers often transition into capstone projects when they reach their senior year.
+We can’t currently take volunteers because access to UW labs is restricted, but you need not have previously volunteered in the lab to do a capstone project with us.
 To discuss capstone options, please feel free to contact Chelsea at firstname.lastname@example.org.